calder/rust-mafia/README.md

 ## Roles

-Instead of a first class notion of roles, players have any number of temporary or permanent modifiers.
-Here's an example implementation of the classic mafia roles:
+Instead of first class roles, players have any number of temporary or permanent modifiers.

+Here are example implementations of the classic mafia roles:

 | Role | Implementation |
 | ---- | -------------- |